ganrad/ose-fis-jms-tx/README.md

   ```
   $ oc get builds
   ```
-  * Stream/view the build logs
+  * Stream/view the build logs.
+Substitute the name of the build in the command below.
   ```
   $ oc logs -f <build name | build pod name>
   ```